callstack/linaria/README.md

 * CSS is extracted at build time, no runtime is included.
 * JavaScript expressions are supported and evaluated at build time.
 * Critical CSS can be extracted for inlining during SSR.
-* Integrates with existing tools like Webpack to provide e.g. Hot Reload.
+* Integrates with existing tools like Webpack to provide features such as Hot Reload.

 ## Installation